Seven Things You Can Do to Prevent Your Skin from Aging

 Every skin type needs cleansing, but Kapha skin needs it the most.
 This is because people with Kapha skin often have low agni.
 Consequently ama collects in the body, clogs the channels of the skin and causes oil to collect on the surface.
 Many people with Kapha skin try to counteract the oiliness by using products that are too drying.
 This is not really necessary.
 What is necessary is to cleanse the pores and channels so the skin's own balance can be restored, and the skin can be nourished from the inside.
 But of course the Kapha person should be really careful not to clog their pores by using greasy creams, exposing their skin to freezing weather, or by eating heavy, sweet, oily foods.

 Keep the pores and channels open by taking warm baths and cleansing with Youthful Skin Herbal Soap.
 Vata skin types should avoid any products that are too drying.
-The Youthful Skin Cleansing Gel is especially formulated to cleanse dry skin without disturbing its moisture balance, and the Youthful Skin Toner rehydrates, conditions and tones dry skin.
+The Youthful Skin Herbal Soap is especially formulated to cleanse dry skin without disturbing its moisture balance.
 Pitta types should avoid products that are too abrasive or heating.
-The Youthful Skin Herbal Soap works well for cleansing Pitta skin.
+The Youthful Skin Herbal Soap also works well for cleansing Pitta skin.

 Rehydrate from the inside and outside